Table of Contents

 Prevention of Spontaneous Bacterial Peritonitis

 It is always important to identify any present risk factors in patients having ascites.
-These may include a low ascitic fluid protein content (less than 1.0g/dL), variceal hemorrhages such as in liver cirrhosis and a history of spontaneous bacterial peritonitis.
+These may include a low ascitic fluid protein content, Cirrhotics with increased risk for SBP include those with ascitic-fluid total protein level <1.5 g/dL (Harrison’s 20/e) variceal hemorrhages such as in liver cirrhosis and a history of spontaneous bacterial peritonitis.

 The correct answer can be found below the references.